liflab/lif-units/Readme.md

 ```

 The library takes care of converting inches to centimeters before performing
 the addition.
+The unit of the result defaults to that of the first operand, but
+you can also convert it --see below.

 ### Convert between units

 A by-product of this behavior is that a value in some unit can be converted
-to another unit of the same dimension:
+to another unit of the same dimension, by passing it to the constructor of the
+target unit:

 ```java
 Temperature t1 = new Fahrenheit(32);